EduardoNigro/labjack-unified/docs/source/Examples/Streaming.rst

 Streaming
 =========

-In this example :ref:`code <code>`, data is acquired at 50,000 Samples/s, for two consecutive 0.5 s blocks.
+In this example :ref:`code <codestreaming>`, data is acquired at 50,000 Samples/s, for two consecutive 0.5 s blocks.
 On a **LabJack U3**, two 183 Hz PWM signals are generated on ports **FIO4** and **FIO5**, and streamed into **AIN0** and **AIN1**, repectively.

 .. image:: ../../images/lj_streaming_fig_1.png

-.. _code:
+.. _codestreaming:

 .. code-block:: python